quixio/quix-samples/python/sources/Fraud-Ingest/README.md

 This is part of the fraud detection project:

-- Fraud detection I - ingest (this one): project that writes transaction data into topic.
+- Fraud detection I - Ingest (this one): project that writes transaction data into topic.
-- Fraud detection II - clean: project that reads raw transaction data and cleans it (dummyfication).
+- Fraud detection II - Cleaning: project that reads raw transaction data and cleans it (dummyfication).
-- Fraud detection III - predict: project that writes the cleaned transaction data and uses it to predict fraud using a loaded machine learning model.
+- Fraud detection III - Prediction: project that writes the cleaned transaction data and uses it to predict fraud using a loaded machine learning model.

 ## Contribute